 Prior to the development of the Great Valley Corporate Center, Great Valley was a small country church.
 The congregation consisted mostly of farmers and their families.
 In support of suburban growth, Great Valley has added to its physical plant in order to meet the needs of the congregation.
-A connection between the two buildings was completed in 1931.
+Preschool in the Valley was founded in 2005 to serve families in our community, and a major renovation to the Sanctuary was completed in 2021 in order to make a more welcoming environment for worship.
 Throughout numerous building changes, Great Valley Presbyterian Church has continued to be an historic church exalting its biblical message.

 Preschool in the Valley, a ministry of Great Valley Presbyterian Church, is a Christian preschool for children ages 2 - 5 years old.
 We believe that all children learn through play, and Preschool in the Valley seeks to provide a child-centered, developmentally appropriate curriculum which focuses on the growth of the whole child.